wustl-pctg/NUMA-WS/README.md

 # NUMA-WS

 These are a series of benchmarks to test and demonstrate the capability of the NUMA-WS runtime system.
-Read more [here](https://arxiv.org/abs/1806.11128).
+Read more [here](https://ieeexplore.ieee.org/document/8573486).
 You can find the companion benchmarks [here](https://gitlab.com/wustl-pctg/numa-ws-benchmarks).

-## Future Changes
+##  Using the runtime
 Currently, the NUMA aware runtime calls need to be added to programs *by hand*.
-In the future these runtime calls will be inserted at compile time and new syntax will be introduced.

 ## Getting Started
 We recommend using [Tapir](http://cilk.mit.edu/download/) to compile your programs